Teen moods: what you need to know

 Holding off on solutions

 If there’s a problem, discussing solutions with your child can be great, but your child needs to contribute to the solutions and feel that he ‘owns’ them.
-He’s more likely to do this if he feels the solutions have come from him.
+He’s also more likely to try the solution if he feels it has come from him.

 Also, problem-solving is a valuable life skill, which your child will get better at by practising.
 By putting time and energy into developing your child’s problem-solving skills, you’re sending the message that you value your child’s input into decisions that affect her life.